About Burfell Crater Trail

 Foxelli Rechargeable Headlamp

 When it got dark I used the Foxelli Rechargeable Headlamp for illuminating the track.
 I was very satisfied with the illumination provided as well as with the comfort that the headlamp offered.
 The headlamp is equipped with an adjustable headband and top strap and thus stays firmly on your head while hiking.
 Additionally it offers great battery life, 5 different modes and IPX7 standard.
 I would recommend it to hikers, mountaineers and trekkers who need a reliable headlamp for a reasonable price.
+You can read the full review here.

 Conclusion and photo gallery